 Bob: “But I don’t know if it helped.”

 Bob said, “No. I’m not sure what to say.”

 Amy: “What about saying what you just said to me?
 I took down the Confederate flag in my garage because I thought it might hurt your feelings.
 What was the impact of that flag on you?”

 Bob: “I can say that?”

 In cross-cultural conversations, sometimes we don’t know what to say.
 It can be awkward and even stifling in an existing relationship or in the early days of a new one.
 This is where we need the cultural intelligence to help us know what to say and how to say it.

-Cultural intelligence is the ability to appreciate another’s perspective and adapt our words and actions to show respect and genuine interest in another.
-Whether it’s in your neighborhood making new friends or on a conference call with colleagues, cultural intelligence enables the connection that builds collaboration and innovation in every organization.
+Cultural intelligence (CI) is the ability to appreciate another’s perspective and adapt our words and actions to show respect and genuine interest in another.
+Whether it’s in your neighborhood making new friends or on a conference call with colleagues, CI enables the connection that builds collaboration and innovation in every organization.

 In developing my own cultural intelligence, I’ve realized it’s easier to connect with other people authentically if I’m aware of my own default cultural habits.
 Some of those cultural habits are usually helpful, like when I use active listening or smile when I walk by another person.
 Other default habits are hurtful though, like how I might put distance between me and another person when I feel unsure of myself.

 Often, we’re unaware of our default cultural habits and how they hinder our ability to connect and sustain relationships that are critical to effectively navigating our home and work life.

 A way to cultural self-awareness